Courseware Development

 Where can my course be posted?

-You'’ll need a password (to a trial account) to view a Thinkific video lesson
+You'’ll need a password (with a trial account) to view a Thinkific video lesson

 Thinkific LMS